It is getting to that time of the year, where it’s beginning to get much colder.

 We may enjoy autumn and winter, but I can tell you now, fish don’t.

-One common occurrence when the temperature hits 0, is your garden pond may freeze over.
+One common occurrence when the temperature hits zero is your garden pond may freeze over.

 These tips will help you keep your fish safe and well.

-This is a preventative measure to make sure the pump still works and allows your fish to still get oxygen.
+This is a preventative measure to make sure the pump still works and allows your fish to get oxygen still.

 If there is any snow on top of the ice, it may be best to try and clear the snow.
-This will also allow light into the pond to make sure aquatic plants are able to do their jobs, creating oxygen to keep the eco system running.
+This will also allow light into the pond to make sure aquatic plants can do their jobs, creating oxygen to keep the ecosystem running.

-If you decide to keep the pump running in winter, there will be a constant flow of water traveling through the pipe, and the moving water will not freeze.
+If you decide to keep the pump running in winter, there will be a constant flow of water travelling through the pipe, and the moving water will not freeze.